 Meetings: We meet six times a year at 11 a.m. over Zoom on the second Friday of September, October, November, February, March and April.

-Contact: Nicole Campione-Barr, Professor, Psychological Sciences
+Contact: Nicole Campione-Barr, professor, psychological sciences

 campionebarrn@missouri.edu

-We welcome scholars from just about any social, behavioral and/or health science discipline who study the importance or influence of close, interpersonal relationships.
-Current members come from psychology, interpersonal communication, human development and family science, sociology, psychiatry, social work, etc.
+Scholars from just about any social, behavioral and/or health science discipline who study the importance or influence of close, interpersonal relationships

 Hand and Limb Optimization Research Group